Hubs-Foundation/hubs-discord-bot/README.md

 4. [Create a Discord bot on the Discord website.][discord-docs]

 5. Create an `.env` file with your bot's API token.
 Include `RETICULUM_HOST={your server}` and `HUBS_HOSTS={your server}` to point it at your local backend.
+Set `IS_RUNNING_LOCALLY` to true and your `RETICULUM_HOST={your server}` should point to 'hubs.local:4000'.
 You can see the different configuration bits you can override in [`.env.defaults`](./.env.defaults).
 You can also pass these values as environment variables when you run `npm start`.

+6. Inside your local reticulum instance in reticulum/config/dev.exs change the configuration for `Ret.DiscordClient` to point to your bot's: `client_id`, `client_secret`, and `bot_token` found inside your discord bot.

-6. Run `npm start` to start the server, connect to Discord and Reticulum, and operate indefinitely.
+7. Run `npm start` to start the server, connect to Discord and Reticulum, and operate indefinitely.

-7. [Follow the instructions above](#usage) to set up and use the bot on your Discord guild.
+8. [Follow the instructions above](#usage) to set up and use the bot on your Discord guild.

 [npm]: https://nodejs.org/en/
 [discord-docs]: https://discordapp.com/developers/docs/intro